mattcree/token_parser/README.md

 ```"bar foo bar foo bar foo bar foo"```

 and capture "foo bar foo bar" for token specifier ```%{0G}``` and "bar foo" for token specifier ```%{1}```.

-# Program Evaluation

-The program should be be in source form and should use what you consider good coding standards.
-Comments should be used within the code to explain interesting or tricky segments that would help someone else who needs to maintain the code.
-Clarity and correctness are of paramount importance, with efficiency following those.